axnj2/Proof-study-helper/README.md

 ## TODO/ideas

-- make a proof list selection fonction so that more than one proof list can be studied
+- [X] make a proof list selection fonction so that more than one proof list can be studied
+- [ ] add more demonstrations list
-- make instructions on how to install and use
+- [ ] make instructions on how to install and use
-- make an .exe with PyInstaller
-- add more demonstrations list
-- maybe make a GUI
+- [ ] improve the stat feature

 # How to help